artegful/artegful.github.io/_pages/about.md

 </style>

 <p>
-My name is <b>Klimovich Artsemi</b> and I am a Game Developer.
+My name is <b>Klimovich Artsemi</b> and I am a Game Developer.<br>
 Ever since I was a kid, games have been my passion.
 They have got me into programming and learning game engines.
 Games are a perfect combo of creativity and technology.
 I am mostly fond of second aspect, but first one never lets you get bored.
-Programming and designing game architecture is like a never-ending puzzle, that I am engaged in solving.
+Programming and designing game architecture is like a never-ending puzzle, that I am engaged in solving.<br>

 My first team experience in game dev was when me and my classmate decided to create a simple mobile game, but lack of expertise brought our project down.
 That was the time, when I started working hard to become skilled enough to embody almost any game idea.
 One day I found a post about a small team of mobile developers looking for a novice, that can help them develop small features and exterminate bugs.
 That’s how I got my first (almost) professional contract.
 And here I am today, a developer at SKRGames, working on mobile games.
 </p>